sagor1155/interview-preparation/docs/angular/questions.md

 ## Answers

-### What is Angular?
+### 1. What is Angular?
 - Angular is a popular open-source framework developed and maintained by Google for building dynamic web applications.
 - Angular framework is used to create `single-page-applications` (SPA).
 - It utilizes `TypeScript` for building robust and scalable applications
 - Provides tools and libraries for features like `data binding`, `dependency injection`, `routing`, and more.
 - Angular follows the `Model-View-Controller` (MVC) architectural pattern
 - Some features:
+  - Modules
+  - Components
-  - Component-Based Architecture
+  - Templates
-  - Data Binding
+  - Services
   - Dependency Injection
+  - Data Binding (Interpolation, Property binding, Event binding)
+  - Change detection strategy (Default, OnPush)
+  - Module loading strategy (Lazy loading, Eager loading)
-  - Modules
+  - Route reuse strategy
   - Routing
   - Directives
   - Pipes
   - Guards
   - Interceptors
   - Forms
-  - HTTP Client
   - Internationalization (i18n) and Accessibility
-  - Testing
-  - Change detection, lazy loading, route reuse

-### What is Angular Material?
+### 2. What is Angular Material?
 - Angular Material is a UI component library developed by the Angular team at Google.
 - It provides a set of pre-built and customizable UI components for Angular applications
 - Follows the Material Design principles established by Google.